Joseph Goebbels: Early life, education, and relationships

-During childhood, Goebbels experienced ill health, which included a long bout of inflammation of the lungs.
-He had a deformed right foot that turned inwards, due to a congenital disorder.
+During childhood Goebbels experienced ill health, which included a long bout of inflammation of the lungs.
+He had a deformed right foot, which turned inwards due to a congenital disorder or an infection in the bone.
 It was thicker and shorter than his left foot.
-Just prior to starting grammar school, he underwent an operation that failed to correct the problem.
-Goebbels wore a metal brace and special shoe because of his shortened leg and walked with a limp.
-He was rejected for military service in World War I because of this deformity.
+Just prior to starting grammar school he underwent an operation, which failed to correct the problem.
+Goebbels wore a metal brace and a special shoe because of his shortened leg and walked with a limp.
+He was rejected for military service in World War I because of this condition.

 Goebbels was educated at a Gymnasium, where he completed his Abitur (university entrance examination) in 1917.
-He was the top student of his class and was given the traditional honour to speak at the awards ceremony.
+He was the top student of his class and was given the traditional honour of speaking at the awards ceremony.
 His parents initially hoped that he would become a Catholic priest, which Goebbels seriously considered.
-He studied literature and history at the universities of Bonn, Würzburg, Freiburg, and Munich, aided by a scholarship from the Albertus Magnus Society.
+He studied literature and history at the universities of Bonn, Würzburg, Freiburg and Munich, aided by a scholarship from the Albertus Magnus Society.
 By this time Goebbels had begun to distance himself from the church.

 Historians, including Richard J. Evans and Roger Manvell, speculate that Goebbels' lifelong pursuit of women may have been in compensation for his physical disability.
-At Freiburg, he met and fell in love with Anka Stalherm, who was three years his senior.
-She went on to Würzburg to continue school, as did Goebbels.
-By 1920, the relationship with Anka was over.
-The break-up filled Goebbels with thoughts of suicide.
-In 1921, he wrote a semi-autobiographical novel, Michael, a three-part work of which only Parts I and III have survived.
+At Freiburg he met and fell in love with Anka Stalherm, who was three years his senior.
+She went on to Würzburg to continue studying, as did Goebbels.
+By 1920 the relationship with Anka was over; the break-up filled Goebbels with thoughts of suicide.
+In 1921 he wrote a semi-autobiographical novel, Michael, a three-part work of which only Parts I and III have survived.
 Goebbels felt he was writing his "own story".
 Antisemitic content and material about a charismatic leader may have been added by Goebbels shortly before the book was published in 1929 by Eher-Verlag, the publishing house of the Nazi Party (National Socialist German Workers' Party; NSDAP).